Leslie Scott, Inventor of Jenga and Co-Founder of Oxford Games

 Source: Oxford Games Ltd

-Scott is one of the few professional game designers in the world, and her long list of games include: Anagram, Bookworm, Cloister Games, Auction, Jammie Dodg' ems, Ex Libris, Flummoxed, Garden Maze, Inns and Taverns, Inspiration, Ludus Romanus, Old Money, Playing Shakespeare, Retro, Tabula, The Great Game of Commette, Rune Stone, Sailor's Know, The Bodleian Game, The Celtic Game, The Game of the Raj, The Great Western Railway Game, The Hieroglyphs Game, The Islip Game, Tudor Joust.
+Scott is one of the few professional game designers in the world, and her long list of games in addition to Jenga include Anagram, Bookworm, Cloister Games, Auction, Jammie Dodg' ems, Ex Libris, Flummoxed, Garden Maze, Inns and Taverns, Inspiration, Ludus Romanus, Old Money, Playing Shakespeare, Retro, Tabula, The Great Game of Commette, Rune Stone, Sailor's Know, The Bodleian Game, The Celtic Game, The Game of the Raj, The Great Western Railway Game, The Hieroglyphs Game, The Islip Game, Tudor Joust.

 Jenga consists of 54 identical, rectangular blocks that are first stacked in layers of three blocks to build a tower.
 Players then take turns removing blocks from anywhere under the top layer.
 The block is then placed on the top layer.
 The game continues until the tower (or any portion thereof) falls.
 The last player who successfully moved a block before the tower fell is the winner.